What to ask when choosing a support company

 8. How can we log support calls with you?

 When you have an IT problem, it's really frustrating when you can't get hold of the person you employ to fix it.
-Make sure your support company either has a dedicated number with someone always available to answer, or another facility such as online chat or an email address that goes straight to the support team.
+Make sure your support company either has a dedicated number with someone always available to answer, or another facility such as an online support request system or an email address that goes straight to the support team.

 9. Do you offer discounts?